-- First install a WordPress plugin that will log the outgoing emails.
-We also recommend to use our CM Email Tools plugin in order to configure the SMTP connection, log outgoing emails and debug why it's not working.
+- First, install a WordPress plugin that will log the outgoing emails.
+We also recommend using our CM Email Tools plugin in order to configure the SMTP connection, log outgoing emails and debug why it's not working.

-- In order to check if this is our plugin fault or just your mail server doesn't work please send an email from outside the plugin.
+- In order to check if this is our plugins fault or if your mail server doesn't work, please send an email from outside the plugin.

 - If you are receiving the emails but not from our plugin then try to log outgoing emails using a WordPress plugin mentioned in (1).

-- When emails from our plugin are not being logged in the outgoing mail log then double-check your mailing settings in our plugin's settings page.
-Also please try to make plugin send an email to a different email address in a different domain (in case your email provider may filter emails from Wordpress for some reasons).
+- When emails from our plugin are not being logged in the outgoing mail log, then double-check your mailing settings in our plugin's settings page.
+Also please try to make the plugin send an email to a different email address in a different domain (in case your email provider may filter emails from WordPress for some reason).

 - If nothing left - contact our CM support team.